How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 functions.php: Plugin-independent form notifications

-Sometimes form plugins fall short in functionality, leaving you unable to set the custom notifications.
-Below we’ll show you how to hook into the wp_mail function and dispatch a notification every time the wp_mail function is used by WordPress.
+Sometimes form plugins fall short in functionality, leaving you unable to set custom notifications.
+Below we’ll show you how to hook into the wp_mail function and dispatch a notification every time WordPress sends an email.

 Note: Not all forms use the wp_mail function.